-Massage therapy can relieve pain, relax tight muscles and spasms, reduce stress, improve circulation, improve posture, increase flexibility, move poisons and waste products out of the tissues, speed up the healing process, improve athletic performance, and satisfy a plethora of social, psychological and emotional needs.
+Integrative massage therapy can relieve pain, relax tight muscles and spasms, reduce stress, improve circulation, improve posture, increase flexibility, move poisons and waste products out of the tissues, speed up the healing process, improve athletic performance, and satisfy a plethora of social, psychological and emotional needs.

 The list could go on and on.
-The more highly trained and experienced the therapist, the more issues he or she will be able to address.
-A properly trained therapist can successfully treat a wide variety of musculoskeletal problems and provide supportive treatment for victims of many other physical and psychological disorders.
+The more highly trained the therapist, the more issues he or she will be able to address.
+A skilled therapist can successfully treat a wide variety of musculoskeletal problems and provide supportive treatment for victims of many other physical and psychological disorders.
 Many massage therapists today work in hospitals or clinics.
 Others work in conjunction with psychotherapists to help victims of physical or sexual abuse release trauma from their bodies and nervous systems.
 The experience of safe touch is an important part of this healing process.

 Click here for an interesting article: Massage Can Do That?

 What should I wear?

 For craniosacral therapy (or shiatsu,or polarity therapy) comfortable clothing made of natural material (that allows you to move and stretch) works best.
 These treatments are typically performed through clothing.